ARTICLE / 89.3 KPCCA new approach to energy: Using old landfill sites to generate solar power

-PVNavigator, LLC entered into an agreement with ExxonMobil in 2017 to evaluate, from combined environmental, geotechnical, interconnect and power-sales perspectives, the feasibility of developing a PV solar power project on the landfill, after remediation had been completed.
+PVNavigator, LLC entered into an agreement with ExxonMobil in 2017 to evaluate, from environmental, geotechnical, interconnect and power-sales perspectives, the feasibility of developing a PV solar power project on the landfill site, after cover installation and remediation had been completed.
 The project was initially sized in the 12MW range.
-In its latter stages, the project is being developed by Amereso, Inc. where it is scaled at 27MW.
+Today, in its latter stages, the project is being developed by Amereso, Inc. where it is scaled at 27MW.

 - PVNavigator leverages the landfill expertise of sister company, Project Navigator, Ltd.

 - PVNavigator, LLC consults on the development of rack-mounted, photovoltaic solar power installations on closed landfills.

 - Expertise and design on the racking of PV projects on engineered landfill caps.

 We screen the feasibility of potential PV projects via a combination of technical and economic criteria.